Redfooxx/SIEM-Elastic-Alert-Triage-Log-Analysis/README.md

 *Figure 5: SOC Alert: GET Requests to ASPX File with Query Parameters*

-Fig.6 shows some of the commands that were run using the web shell in the url.path, these results indicate a **breach** and should be escalated!
+Figure 6 shows some of the commands that were run using the web shell in the url.path, these results indicate a **breach** and should be escalated!

 <img width="1452" height="629" alt="image" src="https://github.com/user-attachments/assets/d4bb3283-17e3-41d5-8f6c-3674b92042b3" />